 The Housing and Planning Act 2016 (HPA 2016) received Royal Assent on 12 May 2016.
 This briefing paper outlines progress in implementing the Act's provisions.
 Several key measures in the Act will not be taken forward, such as 'pay to stay' and mandatory fixed-term tenancies for local authority landlords in England.Jump to full report >>

-The Housing and Planning Act 2016 (HPA) provides the legislative basis for the Starter Homes Initiative (see the related Library paper for more details) but these provisions are not yet in force.
-The revised National Planning Policy Framework published on 24 July 2018 confirmed that, with some exceptions, on large sites a minimum of 10% of affordable home ownership products are expected – the requirement to include a percentage of Starter Homes has not been taken forward.
+The Housing and Planning Act 2016 (HPA) provides the legislative basis for the Starter Homes Initiative (see the related House of Commons Library paper for more details).
+These provisions are not yet in force and consequently no Starter Homes have been built to date.

 Measures aimed at tackling 'rogue' landlords and agents came into force in April 2018.